Wealth prevails as Chelsea, Man City contest European final - WHIZ News

 But for all the rancor and recriminations in the fallout from the collapse of the Super League breakaway, the 66th final of UEFA’s elite competition does provide glimmers of optimism and hope in challenging times — both within the sport and beyond.

-The journey to the final has been one not witnessed by any City or Chelsea fans in the flesh in any stadium, home or away.
+Apart from one game at Stamford Bridge when 2,000 fans were allowed in December, most City or Chelsea fans have not been able to witness the journey to the final in the flesh in stadiums.
 They even missed the chance to protest in stadiums against the bid by their own clubs to launch the largely closed replacement for the Champions League that collapsed within 48 hours.

 Finally, in their 13th game of the competition, fans will be allowed into the Estádio do Dragão.
 The roar and energy of the crowd, so missing throughout the pandemic, will be back for the UEFA showpiece after last season’s final was played in an empty Lisbon stadium.